SaverioFrancesco/quipks/README.md

 ```
 make
 ```
-this will produce and run an executable file that will produce two different files (.pm and .dot)
+this will produce and run an executable file that will produce two different files (model.pm and model.dot)

+###PRISM

 The file model.pm contains a discrete markov chain rappresenting the computation of the circuit.
 You can use [PRISM](http://www.prismmodelchecker.org/) to load the file and check some LTL propreties like
 ```
-P>=1 \[ F ( G (s=9)) \]
+P>=1 [ F ( G (s=9)) ]
 ```
 Please note that the states are all model in one variable called s.
 For istance s=9 is not in general a terminating state.
-Quipks put a comment into the .pm file a labeling of the states to discriminate the various states according whit the model described into model.dot
+Quipks put a comment into model.pm file a labeling of the states to discriminate the various states according whit the model described into model.dot

+###Graphviz

 To see the actual  Kripke structure in a readable way type
 ```